-Support staff who indicate that they would like to keep working after turning 60 years will be placed on an annual contract which may be renewed depending on the employee's job performance.
-The mandatory retirement age for support staff will be 65 years.
-Employment of support staff beyond 65 years will only be extended in extraordinary circumstances requiring the Director's approval, and for no more than one year at a time.
+All staff who indicate that they would like to keep working after turning 60 years will be placed on a one or two-year contract which may be renewed depending on the employee's job performance.
+The mandatory retirement age for all staff will be 65 years.
+Employment of staff beyond 65 years will only be extended in extraordinary circumstances requiring the Director's approval, and for no more than one year at a time.

-Revised November 2016
+Revised March 2021, November 2016